KiiWiiWii/Obsidian/Math/MM302/- Master Sheet MM302 -.md

 ## Week 1:

 The focus of this week has been about [[Power Series]].
-In the past, ODE's have had a nice solution, in the form of

-$general Solution = complementary Function + particular Integral.$

-and everything sorts itself out.
+In the past, ODE's have had a nice solution, in the form of $general \ Solution = complementary \ Function + particular \ Integral.$and everything sorts itself out.
 In this class we're really looking at ODE's with a Power Series solution.

 With power series, we generally cannot compute an infinite series, so we look at the [[Partial Sums]], and their [[ConvergenceAndDivergence]].
 To determine the [[Radius of Convergence]] we can use the [[Ratio Test]].